 The risks of weak passwords is pretty simple.
 If someone guesses or uncovers a user’s password, they have access to whatever that user has access to.
 This can be email, external corporate portals, or your VPN, which is probably most significant as it provides an attacker with internal network access.
 To understand how an attacker may get one of these passwords, it is important to understand the difference between an online and offline password attack.
 Simply put, an online password attack (like me trying to login to your email account over the Internet) is less likely to be successful because I might be detected, I might run into account lockouts, and I am ultimately limited by the speed of the network.
 An offline password attack doesn’t have any of these limitations, allowing me to attempt up to 30 billion password guesses per second.
-For more on this, check out this blog.
+For more on this, check out our blog on offline password attacks.

 When an attacker is first trying to target an organization, unless it is a malicious insider, they are likely going to have to start with online password attacks or some type of social engineering.
 Usually, the most effective type of online password attack is a password spraying attack.
 To conduct this type of attack, I would go to LinkedIn (for example) and gather a list of all your employees.
 Then I would try and craft those names into potential usernames and try a common password, say Spring2019, against all of the usernames I collected.
 This is used to avoid account lockouts, as I am only trying one password per user.
 Also, this allows me to quickly find the weakest link and gain an initial foothold on your network.
-To learn more about password spraying attacks, check out this blog or this one.
+To learn more about password spraying attacks, check out this walkthrough of password spraying or this one.
 Further, in the case of email with on-premise exchange servers, a Microsoft OWA login interface exposed to the Internet will allow me to enumerate valid user accounts, which helps me narrow down my list of usernames more quickly.
-Check this blog out for more details on that.
+Check this username enumeration blog out for more details on that.

 Once an attacker has access to your internal network, say through the VPN or social engineering, there are a lot of methods they can use to get password hashes.
 One of the most common ways to get a password offline is through NBNS and LLMNR Spoofing.
 Once these passwords are offline, an attacker can perform a myriad of attacks to try to recover the cleartext password that matches the hash.
 These attacks include dictionary attacks, rule-based attacks, mask attacks, combinator attacks, and brute force password guessing.
-Check out this blog for some insight on how a hacker will try and recover your password from a hash.
+Check out this blog on how a hacker guesses your password for some insight on how a hacker will try and recover your password from a hash.
 In a typical organization, Triaxiom will recover anywhere from 60-80% of passwords for all user accounts across the domain.
 Once we have access to the passwords, its usually just a matter of time to either find a domain administrator in our recovered credentials or escalate in some other manner, taking complete control over a network.

 The Fix for Password Security